Reducing the Risk of a Shark Encounter:

 12 Tips for Avoiding a Shark Attack

-With the advent of Shark Week 2012, we've put together a list of 12 things that you can do to help reduce your risk of a negative shark encounter.
+We've put together a list of 12 things that you can do to help reduce your risk of a negative shark encounter.
 Keep these in mind next time you hit the beach!

 - Avoid being in the water from sunset to sunrise.
 This is when sharks are most active and have a competitive sensory advantage.